How WSU Tech is teaching hands-on learning in the hands-off era

 Whether it’s in the classroom honing their skills on a designing program or perfecting a welding bead, some changes had to be made.

-Roger Attebury, a WSU Tech Machine Technology Professor explained, “When they’re outside of their booth, working on projects, they have to wear a masks they have to take all the normal precautions.
-But in their booth, where it’s kind of a private environment, they can go in there so their mask doesn’t fog up their helmet, and spend time actually practicing the trade.”
+“When they’re outside of their booth, working on projects, they have to wear a mask they have to take all the normal precautions.
+But in their booth, where it’s kind of a private environment, they can go in there so their mask doesn’t fog up their helmet, and spend time actually practicing the trade,” Roger Attebury, a WSU Tech Machine Technology professor explained.

 For Dr. Utash, the credit goes to both the instructors and students.